dottxt-ai/outlines/docs/source/index.rst

 **Outlines** is a Python library to write reliable programs for interactions with generative models: language models, diffusers, multimodal models, classifiers, etc. It provides a Domain Specific Language (DSL) to make prompting easier, constrained text generation and is natively concurrent.
 It integrates well with the rest of the Python ecosystem: tools, vector stores, etc.

+*Outlines aims to be the library frameworks are made with.
+It is more like NumPy than LangChain.*

 .. grid:: 2